Types of Financial Aid

 The annual maximum for the Direct Unsubsidized Loan Program is $20,500 per year.
 The aggregate loan limit is $138,500, which includes loans received for undergraduate study.
-Due to the phase-out of the Health Education Assistance Loan (HEAL) Program, the U.S. Department of Education has increased the aggregate loan limit to $224,000 for students who are enrolled full-time (12 or more credits per term) in eligible health professions, including public health.
-Students enrolled at the Bloomberg School on a full-time basis may be eligible to borrow up to an additional $12,500 in an Unsubsidized Loan for four (4) terms and up to an additional $15,278 in an Unsubsidized Loan for five (5) terms.
+The U.S. Department of Education has increased the aggregate loan limit to $224,000 for students who are enrolled in eligible health professions, including public health.
+Students enrolled at the Bloomberg School may be eligible to borrow up to an additional $12,500 in an Unsubsidized Loan for four (4) terms and up to an additional $15,278 in an Unsubsidized Loan for five (5) terms.

 Federal Direct Graduate Plus Loans

 Graduate PLUS Loans are available to graduate students who meet the general eligibility requirements for federal aid.
 This program is available without regard for financial need.
 Graduate PLUS Loan amounts do not count towards the aggregate Direct Loan subsidized and unsubsidized loan limit.
-A credit review is required to make sure the applicant does not have a record of adverse credit but there are no requirements regarding debt to income ratio.
+A credit review is required to make sure the applicant does not have a record of adverse credit, but there are no requirements regarding debt to income ratio.
 Students may borrow up to the full cost of education less other aid.
 Graduate PLUS Loans have a fixed interest rate of 7 percent (7%) for the period July 1, 2017 - June 30, 2018.
-Interest accrues from the date of first disbursement.
+Interest accrues from the date of the first disbursement.
 The U.S. Department of Education charges the borrower a 4.264 percent (4.264%) origination fee for loans issued between October 1, 2017 - September 30, 2018.
-The origination fee will be deducted proportionately from each disbursement of the loan proceeds.
+The origination fee is deducted proportionately from each disbursement of the loan proceeds.

-Private lenders provide alternative loans to supplement other forms of financial assistance and to assist students who do not qualify for federal loans.
-You can apply to borrow up to the cost of education minus other aid.
+Lenders provide private education loans to supplement other forms of financial assistance and to assist students who do not qualify for federal loans.
+You can apply to borrow up to your cost of education minus other aid being received.
 You are not required to complete the FAFSA to apply for a private education loan.
 Learn more about private education loans and the application procedures on our private education loans page.

 Federal Work-Study Program